Mukinbudin

 Mukinbudin faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.
 Approximately 55% (~1,697 people) of its total population has private health cover, compared to 52.8% across the rest of WA.

-The most common medical conditions are arthritis (9.1%) and asthma (7.9%).
-Sixty-six point four percent of residents declare themselves completely clear of medical ailments, compared to 64.7% across the rest of WA.
+The most common medical conditions in the area are arthritis (affecting 9.1% of residents) and asthma (7.9%).
+Sixty-six point four percent of residents declared themselves completely clear of medical ailments, compared to 64.7% across the rest of WA.
 Twenty point seven percent of residents are aged 65 and over (639 people).
 Health outcomes among seniors in Mukinbudin are above average, performing better than the general population in health metrics.

 Frequently Asked Questions - Health